Louise-Ryan/GENE-FAM/README.md

 <ol type="1">

 <li> <b> GENE-FAM.pl :</b></li> This is the pipeline script, which should be downloaded from this github repository. </p>
-<li><b> blast2hints.pl :</b> </li> This file is required to generate hints which guide AUGUSTUS gene prediction.
-Please download this from the AUGUSTUS github repository.
+<li><b> blast2hints.pl :</b> </li> This script is required to generate hints which guide AUGUSTUS gene prediction.
+Please download this from the AUGUSTUS github repository (link above).

 </ol>